Ana-Popilian/UpcomingMovies/README.md

 # CinemaApp

-Cinema App is a sample displaying upcoming movies, using [hemoviedb API](https://www.themoviedb.org).
+Cinema App is a sample displaying upcoming movies, using [themoviedb API](https://www.themoviedb.org).
 - Images are downloaded asynchronously in the background using GCD.
 - The content is fetched on demand while the user scrolls
 - A collection view was used to display the movie list